 Strategically Located Within Canada's Premier Iron Ore District

 Alderon is a development company with an iron ore project located next to mining towns of Wabush and Labrador City in Western Labrador, Canada.
 The property is also surrounded by four producing mines and is within close proximity to a common carrier railway as well as a deep sea port which will provide year round access to the global market.
-The Kami Project was released from Provincial Environmental Assessment in January 2014 and Alderon plans on commencing construction later this year.
+The Kami Project was released from both the Federal and Provincial Environmental Assessment in Q1 2014 and Alderon plans on commencing construction later this year.

 Alderon has a strategic partnership with Hebei Iron & Steel Group, China’s largest steel producer.
 Hebei holds a 25% interest in the Kami Project and for the purposes of developing it into an operating mine, a limited partnership was formed: The Kami Mine Limited Partnership.